 -Sterling Spoon (or other sterling silverware)

--Rubber or Rawhide Mallet (or if you don’t feel like buying one, just a regular hammer with felt or leather and a rubber band does the trick.)
+-Rubber or Rawhide Mallet (if you don’t feel like buying one, just a regular hammer with felt or leather and a rubber band does the trick)

 How to make it: